JaniceBgithub/UFOs_Module11/README.md

 Improvements that could be made include:

 - Better error checking.
 If the user inputs things in the wrong form or case, then no values will be found
-- It may be innefficient to keep the code in a javascript file - the data could be stored in a database and then only the entries of interest can be loaded onto the webpage
+- It may be inefficient to keep the code in a javascript file - the data could be stored in a database and then only the entries of interest can be loaded onto the webpage